deimonn/void-guides/2. More Configuration/Further configuring GNOME.md

 Below is some of the stuff that I personally always change.

-### Changing the file explorer's default visible columns

-Inside `dconf-editor`, navigate to `/org/gnome/nautilus/list-view`; the field you're looking to edit is `default-visible-columns`.

-You can look at the value of `default-column-order` to tell which columns are available for display.

 ### Increasing the timeout limit

 By default, the "application is not responding" dialog appears rather prematurely on GNOME due to its ridiculously low default timeout setting (5 seconds).